Easy Cheesy Mexican Lentil Quesadillas

-These Vegetarian Quesadillas with Cumin and Lentils is a simple weeknight meal you can pull together in 30 minutes or less.
+These Lentil Quesadillas is a simple weeknight meal you can pull together in 30 minutes or less.
 Tortillas are stuffed with toasted cumin seeds, lentils, corn, cheese, then topped with fresh pico de gallo.
 It’s a kid friendly meal your family will love!

 Servings: 4 servings